nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 project(hello_world LANGUAGES C CXX ASM)
 ```

-Please refer [McuxSDK CMake Package](./integration.md#mcuxsdk-cmake-package) for details.
+Please reference [McuxSDK CMake Package](./integration.md#mcuxsdk-cmake-package) for details.

 #### Standalone Examples

-The build system provides a feature to collect and copy all the components and example self configurations and sources into an individual folder so that the example can build and run just with the stuff in the folder without depending on the mcuxsdk repository.
+The build system provides a feature to generate a Standalone Example.
+It collects and copies all the components, example configurations, and source files into an individual folder.
+The example can build and run just with the stuff in the folder without depending on an MCUXpresso SDK (mcuxsdk) repository.

-With this feature, it could be very convenient to zip and share examples between developers.
+Standalone projects provide a convenient way to zip and share examples between developers.

 To build the standalone examples, an individual build system is provided in the location folder.